CosAnca/nucleum/README.md

 <svg viewBox="0 0 1 1"><use xlink:href="img/icons.svg#my-icon"></use></svg>
 ```

-If you reference the sprite remotely, be sure to include something like [svg4everybody](https://github.com/jonathantneal/svg4everybody) to ensure external loading works on Internet Explorer.
+If you reference the sprite remotely, be sure to include something like [inline-svg-sprite](https://github.com/vigetlabs/inline-svg-sprite) to ensure external loading works on Internet Explorer.

-Nucleum includes a helper which generates the required svg markup in `src/views/mixins/_mixins.pug`, so you can just do:
+Nucleum includes a mixin inside `src/views/mixins/_mixins.pug` which generates the required svg markup for your icons, so you can just do:

 ```pug
 +icon("my-icon")
 ```

-Which spits out:
+Which outputs:

 ```html
 <svg class="c-icon">